Svendolin/mailing-label-generator/readme.md

 * A login form that registered users can use to log in.
 Once a user is logged in, they should be able to edit data in the database in an ASYNCHRONAL WAY and SERVERSIDE CONTENT
 * A registration form that unregistered users can use to log in.
 This form should require at least four fields to be filled in and validated correctly (e.g. username, password, E- mail address, last name, first name, etc.).
-* Implementing a safe datatransfer and prepare statements
+* Implementing a safe datatransfer and prepared statements.

 Optional stuff: